Irish Guards 125th anniversary: Colourful events in Carrickfergus, Bangor and Belfast

 Around 10% of the soldiers are from the Republic of Ireland.

+The 3pm service is invitation only but the public is welcome to watch the parade.
+At 4.20pm the parade will leave the church and conclude at Ashfield School on the Holywood Road.

-Saturday will be the first time the regiment has paraded through the streets of Bangor, having been awarded the freedom of the borough in 2022.
+Saturday will be the first time the regiment has paraded through the streets of Bangor, after being awarded the freedom of the borough in 2022.